-For more information about the recapture amount for distributions from a designated Roth account, including how to calculate it, see Pub.
+For more information about the recapture amount for distributions from a designated Roth account, including how to calculate it, see Tax on Early Distributions under Special Additional Taxes in Pub.
 575.

 Distributions from Roth IRAs.
 If you received an early distribution from your Roth IRAs, include on line 1 the part of the distribution that you must include in your income.
-You will find this amount on line 25 of your 2012 Form 8606.
+You will find this amount on line 25 of your 2013 Form 8606.
 You will also need to include on line 1 the following amounts.

-• A qualified first-time homebuyer distribution from line 20 of your 2012 Form 8606.
+• A qualified first-time homebuyer distribution from line 20 of your 2013 Form 8606.
 Also include this amount on line 2 and enter exception number 09.

-Recapture amounts attributable to any conversions or rollovers to your Roth IRAs in 2008 through 2012.
-See Recapture amount subject to the additional tax on early distributions next.
+• Recapture amounts attributable to any conversions or rollovers to your Roth IRAs in 2009 through 2013.
+See Recapture amount subject to the additional tax on early distributions, next.